When you want to purify and soften your tap water, you have to make some choices:

 One of the larger concerns with this product is how generic it is.
 Like any store brand of any given item, this model is practically interchangeable with parts similar to it.
-It is really a bare bones model as it is not meant to perform much in the way of processing volumes of water at one time.
+It is really a bare-bones model, as it is not meant to perform much in the way of processing volumes of water at one time.
 It might only be sold at a few locations, but this scarcity should not fool consumers.

-This filtration system does remove chlorine form the water before it goes into the home, as stated previously.
+This filtration system does remove chlorine from the water before it goes into the home, as stated previously.
 This situation might place the home at risk for bacteria and other illness-causing invasions, but it does add some healthy options to the home.

-For example, you can breathe more easily with chlorine being removed from the system because it means steam from cooking and bathing will not release particles into the air that could make someone will breathing difficulties become ill.
+For example, you can breathe more easily with chlorine being removed from the system because it means steam from cooking and bathing will not release particles into the air that could make someone with breathing difficulties become ill.

 - Removes synthetic chemicals from water, making it healthier to cook with and to drink.